Even the most fabulously planned, perfectly designed website gets old.

 You’ve changed.
 Your business has changed.
 But your website hasn’t.
 It’s natural that your business will evolve over time.
 But websites aren’t quite as organic.
 You can make improvements as you go, bolt on new functionality, adjust design features, but eventually what you need now is so far away from what was originally designed, your website just doesn’t work for you the way it should.

 If they do love your website, they will view more than one page, spend at least a few minutes on the site each time they visit, and they’ll keep coming back for more.
 Your analytics data will give you a picture of how audience attitudes to your website are changing over time.

 As you stock your blog with valuable posts the ‘Pages Per Session’ and ‘Average Session Duration’ measures should increase.

-After earning a First Class degree in Business Management, Laura began her career in a large financial services company, working in a variety of roles including project management, marketing and communications.
-Realizing that she could no longer tolerate the suspicious brown liquid dispensed from the ‘coffee’ vending machine, she liberated herself from her office cubicle and embarked on a new life as a freelance copywriter and content marketer.
+After earning a First Class degree in Business Management, Laura began her career in a large financial services company before she liberated herself from her office cubicle and embarked on a new life as a freelance copywriter and content marketer.